| Jason D. Lotay |

 I gave a graduate course at the LTCC on Calibrated Geometry and Geometric Flows, and my lectures notes are available for download.

-In my LMS-CMI graduate course, I gave an introduction to the theory of calibrated submanifolds, with a focus on examples, and described the main techniques involved in their study.
+In my LMS-CMI and Freiburg graduate course, I gave an introduction to the theory of calibrated submanifolds, with a focus on examples, and described the main techniques involved in their study.

 Problem sheets Problem sheet 1